Registration for BU Students

 Standard courses are courses that start and end on the official dates of a six week summer session: Summer 1 or Summer 2.
 Nonstandard courses have a class meeting schedule that differs from an official six week session.
 Add/drop dates for non-standard courses are individually determined, and can be found next to the course on the Student Link or summer description.

 Two courses for a total of 8-10 credits is considered a full time schedule for a six-week summer session.
 Students who wish to take more than two courses in a six-week summer session must complete a paper Summer Add/Drop Form for their overload course, seek approval if needed, and pass in the form to the Summer Term office (755 Commonwealth Avenue).
-Most BU Schools and Colleges require approval to take a summer overload—check with your advising office and obtain the appropriate permissions before passing in your Summer Add/Drop Form.
+Most BU Schools and Colleges require approval to take a summer overload—check with your advising office and obtain the appropriate permission before passing in your Summer Add/Drop Form.

 Charges for tuition and fees will appear on your student account as soon as you register for classes.
 These charges will remain, and you will be responsible for payment, unless you officially withdraw or drop your course(s).
 See the Tuition and Fees section for additional payment information.